dhanraj989/bordersandpoints/README.md

 **Example usage:**
 * An example usage ipynb file is attached in ./usage_example folder to get video with border lines and tracking a point which is continuously present in a 2D tree trunk video
+* I have used Kaggle GPU, but if anyone wants to run on their system then linux subsystem is required for windows users